-The OPC UA Companion Specification Vision (in short OPC Vision) provides a generic information model for all vision systems - from simple vision sensors to complex inspection systems.
+The OPC UA for Machine Vision Companion Specification (in short OPC Machine Vision) provides a generic information model for all vision systems - from simple vision sensors to complex inspection systems.
 Put simply, it defines the essence of any vision system that does not necessarily have to be a "machine" vision system.
-OPC Vision is the accepted and officially supported OPC UA Companion Specification for vision systems by the OPC Foundation.
+OPC Machine Vision is the accepted and officially supported OPC UA Companion Specification for vision systems by the OPC Foundation.

-The scope is not only to complement or substitute existing interfaces between a vision system and its process environment by using OPC UA, but rather to create non-existing horizontal and vertical integration abilities to communicate relevant data to other authorized process participants, e.g. right up to the IT enterprise level.
-It is possible to have a gradual phase-in of OPC Vision with coexisting other interfaces.
+The scope is not only to complement or substitute existing interfaces between a vision system and its process environment by using OPC UA, but rather to create nonexisting horizontal and vertical integration abilities to communicate relevant data to other authorized process participants, e.g. right up to the IT enterprise level.
+It is possible to have a gradual phase-in of OPC Machine Vision with coexisting other interfaces.
 The benefits are a shorter time to market by a simplified integration, a generic applicability and scalability and an improved customer perception due to defined and consistent semantics.
-Specific example: OPC Vision enables Machine Vision to speak to the whole factory and beyond.
+Specific example: OPC Machine Vision enables Machine Vision to speak to the whole factory and beyond.